Loch Lomond Dining Ideas

-Loch Lomond’s paddle steamer, the Maid of the Loch, is open daily until Autumn, with a new café and restaurant, serving hot meals and will be open daily from 10am to 5pm.
+Loch Lomond’s paddle steamer, the Maid of the Loch, is open daily until Autumn (check opening times), with a new café and restaurant, serving hot meals and will be open daily from 10am to 5pm.

 Summer holiday season is the perfect time to try something new: sample a dram at Glengoyne Distillery or Auchentoshan Distillery, or try some delicious locally brewed beers from Loch Lomond Brewery, available locally, at many bars and restaurants.